Test against testnet

 WALLET_PRIVATE_KEY=0xYOUR_PRIVATE_KEY npx tsx test-agent.ts

-For a fresh address that the network has never seen:
+A fresh address the network has never seen, under trust-cache:

 Step 6: explore

-novelThreatPolicy: "verify"and re-run with a fresh address.
-The TEE round-trip will fire (slow but you see the flow). - Publish your own antibody, write a
+verify.
+SetnovelThreatPolicy: "verify"and re-run on a fresh address.
+The CRE round-trip fires (slower, but you see the full flow). - Register and publish.
+Call

 Common stumbles